PaulBlanche/frugal/docs/data/api/06-client-session.md

 ## Programmatic navigation

-If you want to trigger a navigation in js without losing the session, instead of doing `location.pathname = "/my/new/path"`, you can use the `navigate` function exposed on the `Session` object :
+If you want to trigger a navigation in JS without losing the session, instead of doing `location.pathname = "/my/new/path"`, you can use the `navigate` function exposed on the `Session` object :

 ```ts
 import { Session } from 'https://deno.land/x/frugal/client_session.ts';